imanarii/Imposter_master/README.md

 list of hacks include:

-force imposter
+force imposter,
-no kill cooldown
+no kill cooldown,
-kill distance is always max
+kill distance is always max,
-speed hacks
+speed hacks,
 can become ghost and come back alive (even if killed or ejected)

 Updates will be made promptly until I feel this is complete